 What Is Adjudication?

 Adjudication is a compulsory dispute resolution mechanism that applies to the UK’s construction industry.
-It was introduced in 1996 and will applies to the majority of parties to a Construction Contract.
+This was introduced in 1996 and will applies to the majority of parties to a Construction Contract.
 It cannot be contracted out of.
-It used to only apply to construction contracts “in writing” but since 2011 applies to construction contract that are part or even completely oral.
+Used to only apply to construction contracts “in writing” but since 2011 applies to construction contract that are part or even completely oral.

-It was designed to help protect cash flow within construction and is a time driven process (usually a 28-day procedure, although the parties can agree to extend this period).
+It was designed to help protect cash flow within construction.
+A time driven process (usually a 28-day procedure, although the parties can agree to extend this period).

-Adjudication is usually a cheaper alternative than litigation, although it has become more legally complex, and more expensive, than Parliament perhaps originally intended.
-In adjudication, each party usually bears its own costs and, in many cases, the cost of adjudicating a dispute will be lower than the cost of arbitrating or litigating the same dispute.
+Adjudication is usually a cheaper alternative than litigation.
+Although it has become more legally complex, and more expensive, than Parliament perhaps originally intended.
+In adjudication, each party usually bears its own costs.
+In many cases, the cost of adjudicating a dispute will be lower than the cost of arbitrating or litigating the same dispute.
 It is however important to take legal advice as the specialist Technology and Construction division of the High Court can be more cost effective in some cases.

 Adjudication Is Appropriate For Resolving Claims Relating To:

 - Extensions of time for completion of the works

 - The final account

 Although Not Originally Designed For Complex Claims, An Adjudication Can Also Be Used For: